Use your GI Bill for Flight School Flight Training

 Option 2: Vocational Flight School.
 Maximum Speed, Some Out of Pocket Costs

 Enroll in a 2-year associate or non-degree vocational school program, such as San Diego Miramar College, this will be covered by your GI Bill and will activate your housing allowance.
 Your first step towards becoming an airline pilot will be to a Private Pilot License (PPL).
 The GI Bill will not cover the private pilot certificate under this scenario.
 However, if you use both your GI Bill and VR&E benefits, you'll receive a tax-free Military Housing Allowance (MHA) from the VA.
 Plus you will earn additional income as a flight instructor in your second year of training.
-Your GI Bill will only cover the first $15,000 of costs per academic year, but smart use of your VR&E benefit will cover the rest.
+Your GI Bill will only cover the first $15,497.15 of costs per academic year in 2024, but smart use of your VR&E benefit will cover the rest.

 Let us help you use the GI Bill for Flight Training